Chart Color Schemes

 Wadalba features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.4% of all households, consisting of 41.2% couples with children, 19.3% couples without children, and 17.7% single-parent families.
-Non-family households comprise the remaining 20.6%, with lone person households at 17.9% and group households making up 2.6%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+Family households account for 79.4% of all households, including 41.2% couples with children, 19.3% couples without children, and 17.7% single parent families.
+Non-family households make up the remaining 20.6%, consisting of 17.9% lone person households and 2.6% group households.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households